Sexual assault and violence can have lasting impacts on individuals and communities. Here are five things everyone

 Learn more about bystander strategies you can use to interrupt problematic situations

 5. Support is available

-Resources are available for students who have experienced sexual assault, who want to support friends and survivors, or who to learn more about sexual assault prevention.
+Resources are available for students who have experienced sexual assault, who want to support friends and survivors, or who want to learn more about sexual assault prevention.
 Students often reach out to friends or family members when something bad happens.
 Having the skills to respond effectively without blame or judgment is important to keep in mind.
 Learn more skills for supporting your friends through the aftermath of a traumatic event.